ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 ## Using an OCaml Toplevel: Chatting with OCaml

 An OCaml toplevel is a chat between the user and OCaml.
 The user writes OCaml code, and UTop evaluates it, which is why it is also called a Read-Eval-Print-Loop (REPL).
-Several OCaml toplevels exist like `ocaml` and `utop`, but in this tutorial, we will use the `utop` command, which looks like this:
+Several OCaml toplevels exist, like `ocaml` and `utop`, but in this tutorial, we will use the `utop` command, which looks like this:
 ```shell
 $ utop
 ────────┬─────────────────────────────────────────────────────────────┬─────────